Kyle Boddy: Books

 In 2013, Boddy published The Dynamic Pitcher, a training guide tailored to youth baseball pitchers.
 The following year, he published Hacking the Kinetic Chain, a guide to developing pitching velocity.

 Cincinnati Reds

 In October 2019, Boddy was hired by the Cincinnati Reds to be their Minor League Director of Pitching Initiatives/Pitching Coordinator.
 Other MLB teams had pursued him as well.
 Boddy continues to remain affiliated with Driveline.
+On September 17, 2021, it was announced that they "mutually agreed to no longer continue their professional relationship" with the Cincinnati Reds.

+He now consults for the Boston Red Sox.